 Incyte Corporation ("Incyte," "we," "us," or "our") is a drug discovery and development company focused on developing proprietary small molecule drugs to treat serious unmet medical needs.
-We have a pipeline with programs in oncology, inflammation, diabetes, and human immunodeficiency virus (HIV).
+We have a pipeline with programs focused primarily in the areas of oncology, inflammation, and diabetes.